FyroxEngine/rg3d.rs/src/_posts/2024-03-13-how-i-made-a-game-in-fyrox.md

 ---
-title: "How I Made a Game in Fyrox"
+title: "The making of a 3D platformer in Fish Folk Universe"
 date: "2024-03-13"
 description: "This article gives an overview of the development process of Fish Folly game."
 categories:
 - General
 meta:
   - property: og:title
-    content: How I Made a Game in Fyrox
+    content: The making of a 3D platformer in Fish Folk Universe
   - property: og:description
     content: This article gives an overview of the development process of Fish Folly game.
   - property: og:type